CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster/software-install-pcluster_v54.md

 `brew install gh`

+## Use gh authentication

 ## Install netCDF libraries that use HDF5 and support nc4 compressed files

-Need to have this version of the library installed so that I can uncompress the data using the indexer.csh script.
+Need to have this version of the library installed to uncompress the *.nc4 data using the indexer.csh script.

 `cd /shared/pcluster-cmaq`
 `./gcc_install_hdf5.csh`